ilindaa/Basic-Website-Portfolio/README.md

-# Personal-Website-Portfolio Read Me
+# Basic-Website-Portfolio

-There is a PDF available in the main branch which summarizes the project's details.
+The .pdf file in the files directory summarizes the AP Java project details with text and pictures.
+The code is from Spring 2020.
+Last updated in Spring 2023.